 What to serve with Penne Vodka Pasta

-This is a meal all itself and doesn’t really need a whole lot to make it a complete meal; here are a few suggestions.
+This is a meal all on its own and doesn’t really need much to make it complete; here are a few suggestions.
+Our favorite Italian Chopped Salad, oven-roasted Sweet potatoes and Broccoli, Air Fryer Asparagus,

 What desserts should you serve with Pasta alla Vodka?